cloudwalk/brlc-dev-ex/packages/chainshot/README.md

 ## Important details

 - **Hardhat-only behavior**: When `hre.network.name !== "hardhat"`, the helpers are installed as no-ops.
 On `hardhat`, they capture provider traffic by wrapping `provider.send`.
 - **One scenario per test**: Each Mocha test should start and end at most one scenario.
-Missing `endScenario()` will fail the test with an assertion.
+Missing `stopChainshot()` will fail the test with an assertion.
 - **Snapshots**: Uses `mocha-chai-jest-snapshot` under the hood so Jest-style snapshots are written next to your tests.
 You can configure it via the optional parameter shown above.
 - **TypeScript**: Types are published; import from `@cloudwalk/chainshot`.